hipstas/documentation/pages/collaboration-via-github.md

       <br>
       <br>

       <li>On the next page, you can compare the differences between the original and your forked repositories if desired.
-Once you are ready to notify the original owner of your proposed changes, select "Create a pull request".</li>
+Once you are ready to notify the original owner of your proposed changes, select "Create pull request".</li>
       <img width="1416" alt="Screen Shot 2022-07-05 at 3 51 37 PM" src="https://user-images.githubusercontent.com/97705205/177405493-aa128c47-5413-4885-a0be-824ef759240b.png" border="2">
       <br>
       <br>

-      <li>On this page, you can add a note about what you changed (e.g., “imported additional annotations”) and then select “Create Pull Request”.
+      <li>On this page, you can add a note about what you changed (e.g., “imported additional annotations”) and then select “Create pull request”.
 At this point, GitHub will send a request to the owner of the original project to review your proposed changes.</li>
     <img width="1274" alt="Screen Shot 2022-07-05 at 3 52 14 PM" src="https://user-images.githubusercontent.com/97705205/177405651-f0248dff-600c-43e5-84a9-46d44f4917a8.png" border="2">
       <br>
       <br>